Fundus Image-based Glaucoma Screening via Retinal Knowledge-Oriented Dynamic Multi-Level Feature Integration: Introduction

-To circumvent the subjectivity of manual diagnosis and enhance stability, AI systems have been widely integrated into automated fundus-based screening.
-Unlike traditional assessment, AI frameworks facilitate consistent large-scale analysis by classifying patients into "referable" or "non-referable" categories based on early pathological indicators.
-These signs include subtle splinter hemorrhages on the optic disc (OD) and retinal nerve fiber layer (RNFL) defects at the superotemporal or inferotemporal margins.
-However, the spatial stochasticity and ill-defined boundaries of these lesions pose significant challenges for model generalization~\cite{r13,r10}.
-Current methodologies~\cite{r8,r9} often utilize the entire global fundus image as input, which may neglect critical fine-grained structures near the optic cup (OC) and optic disc while introducing task-irrelevant background regions that heighten sensitivity to imaging noise, such as overexposure or shadows.
-Furthermore, while attention modules such as CBAM~\cite{woo2018cbam} can emphasize salient regions, their generic architectures lack domain-specific adaptation for retinal imaging.
-By failing to leverage prior knowledge of ocular structures and pathological defects, these modules may assign irrational weights to irrelevant features, inducing domain bias.
-These observations indicate that although current AI strategies offer advantages over manual diagnosis, significant opportunities remain to improve structural localization, feature representation, and the integration of domain-specific retinal knowledge.
+AI-driven approaches offer a promising avenue to mitigate human subjectivity and improve diagnostic consistency.
+Existing deep learning systems have dynamically automated glaucoma screening by classifying patients into "referable" or "non-referable" categories based on early pathological indicators such as subtle splinter hemorrhages around the optic disc (OD) and retinal nerve fiber layer (RNFL) defects at superotemporal or inferotemporal margins.
+However, the spatial randomness and ill-defined boundaries of these lesions pose significant generalization challenges~\cite{r13,r10}.
+Existing pattern recognition models that explored invariant mathematical descriptors and deep global feature representations ~\cite{el20213d,el2024automatic,el2021novel,sahmoudi2024new,r9} cannot be applied to CFP-based glaucoma screening directly, since they potentially neglect fine-grained structures of the optic cup (OC) and disc while introducing task-irrelevant background regions that heighten sensitivity to imaging noise.
+More sophisticated methods, such as attention modules \cite{woo2018cbam} and multi-branch models \cite{liu2022label,zhou2025enhancing}, rely on feature representations of closed clean training sets, struggling to distinguish reliable pathological patterns from confounding imaging artifacts such as reflections, over-exposure, and uneven illumination.
+Without prior knowledge of ocular anatomy, these generic modules are prone to overfitting spurious correlations, mistakenly assigning high activation weights to clinically irrelevant background noise.